roycoprotocol/cross-chain-deposit-module/README.md

 # Cross-Chain Deposit Module (CCDM) [![Tests](https://github.com/roycoprotocol/cross-chain-deposit-module/actions/workflows/test.yml/badge.svg)](https://github.com/roycoprotocol/cross-chain-deposit-module/actions/workflows/test.yml)

-The **Cross-Chain Deposit Module (CCDM)** is a sophisticated system built on **[Royco](https://github.com/roycoprotocol/royco)** designed to facilitate cross-chain deposit campaigns.
+The **Cross-Chain Deposit Module (CCDM)** is a sophisticated system built on **[Royco](https://github.com/roycoprotocol/royco)**, designed to facilitate cross-chain deposit campaigns.
 IPs can incentivize APs to commit liquidity on a source chain towards agreed-upon actions (supplying, LPing, swapping, etc.) on a destination chain. **Royco** provides efficient price discovery for protocols trying to acquire liquidity for a desired timeframe.
 CCDM handles safely transporting this liquidity to the intended protocol in a cost-effective manner.
-A single CCDM instance can facilitate cross-chain deposit campaigns from a single source chain to a single destination chain.
+A single **CCDM** instance can facilitate cross-chain deposit campaigns from a single source chain to a single destination chain.

 CCDM consists of two core components: the **Deposit Locker** on the source chain and the **Deposit Executor** on the destination chain.
 All incentive negotiation and liquidity provision is powered by **Royco Recipe IAMs** that live on the source chain.
-Visit the following sections for a comprehensive explanation of how each CCDM component operates:
+Visit the following documentation for a comprehensive explanation of how each CCDM component operates:

 * **[CCDM Enabled Recipe](https://docs.royco.org/ccdm/ccdm-overview/ccdm-recipe-iams)** IAMs - *Source Chain*
 * **[Deposit Locker](https://docs.royco.org/ccdm/ccdm-overview/deposit-locker)** - *Source Chain*